Skip to main content

 Day-to-day tasks

-• check weather conditions and airspace restrictions along your planned route
+• check weather conditions and airspace restrictions to plan routes

 • file flight plans with authorities